schmaustech/oc-mirror-blog/README.md

 EOF
 ~~~

 With the operator imageset file created we can now mirror the operator.
-Normally one would probably want to have both there OpenShift release and operator in the same imageset but I wanted to break them out here for deomstration purposes.
+Normally one would probably want to have both there OpenShift release and operator in the same imageset but I wanted to break them out here for demonstration purposes.

 ~~~bash
 $ oc mirror --config=elasticsearch-operator-imageset-configuration.yaml docker://provisioning.schmaustech.com:5000 --dest-skip-tls